-- Food.
-Nonperishable foods that don't need cooking are ideal, like canned fruit, powdered milk, peanut butter, bread and crackers.
-Don't forget a manual can opener. - Heating/cooling.
+- Heating/cooling.
 Have blankets, sleeping bags and extra clothes, including hats.
 If you have a fireplace, make sure there's kindling and a good supply of wood.
 Be extremely careful when using alternate heating sources.
 Some are not approved for indoor use and could be a fire or carbon monoxide hazard.
 In the summer, use natural ventilation to keep cool. - Information.
 Get a portable AM/FM radio with extra batteries for local information and a NOAA Weather Radio for weather warnings.
-Make sure you have a car-powered or battery-powered cell phone charger. - Members on life support.
+A wind-up or battery powered alarm clock might come in handy, too.
+Remember to charge your cell phone in case phone lines go out. - Members on life support.
 It's critical that members with a medical necessity for electricity make their own contingency plans to deal with all outages, short or prolonged.
-This may include relocating the patient to an alternate location.